-MCTS limits riders to 10 per bus amid COVID-19 pandemic
+MCTS adjusts rider limit from 10 to 15 per bus amid pandemic

 MILWAUKEE (CBS 58) -- The Milwaukee County Transit System (MCTS) will limit a maximum of 10 passengers allowed on a bus at any given time, in an effort to stop the spread of coronavirus.

 MCTS says the new rule will start Thursday, April 9 and last until further notice.
 Capping the number of riders on each bus should help occupants avoid close contact with others.

 MCTS is also adding incremental service to help overcrowding and reduce wait times if buses are full.

 - Buses continue to be for essential trips only.
 Unless obtaining necessary supplies and services to sustain your life and the lives of others, or traveling to and from employment at an "essential business" that is "necessary to sustain life," you should stay home.

 - No leisure riding, loitering, or sleeping permitted.

 - Plan for extra travel time.